zzxwill/odps/intl.en-US/Best Practices/Basic differences with standard SQL and solutions.md

 **IN/NOT IN**

 -   The data volume in the subquery following In/Not In and Exist/Not Exist cannot exceed 1000.
-To solve the problem, see [this article](https://help.aliyun.com/document_detail/40282.html).
+To solve the problem.
 If the uniqueness of the results returned by the subquery is guaranteed in the business aspect, you can consider removing  Distinct to improve the query performance.

 **10,000 results returned by MaxCompute SQL**

 -   MaxCompute limits the number of data records returned by the separately executed Select clause.
-For the specific configurations, [ see Other operations](../../../../reseller.en-US/User Guide/Common commands/Other Operations.md).
+For the specific configurations, [ see Other operations](../../../../reseller.en-US/User Guide/Common commands/Other operations.md).
 The maximum data number is set to 10,000.
-If the number of data records to be queried is large, see  [this article](https://help.aliyun.com/document_detail/40333.html) to obtain all data while using the Tunnel Command.
+If the number of data records to be queried is large.

 **MAPJOIN**

 -   The Join clause does not support Cartesian products.
 The Join clause must use the on clause to set the joining conditions.
 If you want to create broadcast tables for small tables, you must use MapJoin Hint.
-For more information, see this [article](https://help.aliyun.com/document_detail/40268.html).
+For more information.

 **ORDER BY**

 -   **Order By must be followed by Limit n**.
 If you want to sort a large number of data records, or even sort the full table, you can  set N to a large number.
 However, use this method with caution.
 Because the system does not have advantages of distributed systems, the performance may be affected.
-For more information, see [Sort the queried data in MaxCompute](https://help.aliyun.com/document_detail/40302.html).
+For more information.

 **UNION ALL**